plexil-group/plexil_docs/PLEXILLanguage/PLEXILReference.rst

     Real pi;
     String message;

-These examples of variable declarations do not specify initial values for the variables.
-Uninitialized variables of all types except arrays are given the value :ref:`Unknown <data_types_and_expressions>`.
+Variables without a declared initial value are initialized to the value :ref:`Unknown <data_types_and_expressions>`.

+Variable declarations may optionally specify initial values.
 Here are the same variable declarations with initial values specified.
 Initial values must be literals -- expressions are not allowed.
 (This limitation will be removed in a forthcoming release.)

 ::